Capturing the beauty and individuality of birds in woodblock prints.

 EL: Can you recall your first experience with the medium?

 LC: In my third year of college I took a printmaking course which included an introduction to woodcut.
 At the time, I was struggling to find a particular medium that I enjoyed.
 I had taken painting classes but often felt lost.
-Woodcut felt right because printmaking has structure.
+Woodblock printing felt right because printmaking has structure.
 By following a series of steps you arrive at a finished print.
 I always liked structure because I am an analytical type of person.

 EL: Who has been the most inspirational person during your career?